J-Source, with funding from CWA Canada, is hiring a paid reporting fellow to dig deeper into the human impacts of COVID-19 on journalism in Canada

 Who are we looking for?

-We are looking for a current student or recent graduate who is passionate and interested in gender equity and journalism.
+We are looking for an early-career freelancer, current student or recent graduate who is passionate and interested in the work of journalism.

 Potential applicants should: